yinboc/few-shot-meta-baseline/meta-dataset/README.md

 The experiments on [Meta-Dataset](https://arxiv.org/abs/1903.03096).

-The `meta_dataset` folder is cloned from this [repo](h), with disabling its orignal data augmentation and setting "drop_remainer=True" in `data/reader.py`.
-Follow the instructions in that repo and put the data in `./materials/records` with dataset folders in it.
+The `meta_dataset` folder is cloned from [this repo](https://github.com/google-research/meta-dataset), its original data augmentation is disabled and the shuffle_buffer_size is set to be 300 in `data_config.gin`, drop_remainer for the batch loader is set to be True in `data/reader.py`.

-Tensorflow 1.13 (CPU) is used for running data loader in `meta_dataset`.

 ### Results